 Wordy Will is stereotyped as irrational (think caps for emphasis and excessive punctuation), but his tales are often page-turners detailing pain points throughout his customer journey.

-If you’re receiving a slew of Wordy Will reviews, you’ll need to regroup.
+If you’re receiving a slew of Wordy Will reviews, you’ll need to regroup and discover why so many customers are complaining.
 Something is seriously wrong.

-How can you make it up to a Wordy Will?
+How can you make it up to a Wordy Will in your response?
 You usually can’t.
 Wordy Will’s relationship with your company has been irreparably damaged.
+But don't despair.

-Perhaps that’s on him — maybe he hasn’t adjusted to a changing market or had unrealistic expectations.
+Perhaps that’s on him — maybe he hasn’t adjusted to a changing market or had unrealistic expectations for your company.
 If you conclude this is the case, be polite and don’t take it to heart.
 Respond with your customer service information and allow him to continue the dialogue there.
 Note how you captured this lead and why you attracted someone that was not your ideal customer.

 But a disproportionate amount of Wills indicates that the burden is on you.
 And maybe Will can help you.